 Omelette or a ‘picky’ platter.

-Crab sticks or fresh fruit.
+Seafood sticks or fresh fruit.

-Large portion of something frozen and oven cooked with chips, or a takeaway.
+Large portion of something frozen and oven-cooked with chips, or a takeaway.

 Biscuits, chocolate, crisps.